Bristol Communication Aid Service Referral

 - Re-referral to South West AAC Specalist Service.docx

-Please note: we are unable to process any referrals that do not have the GP details or patients NHS number.
+Please note: we are unable to process any referrals that do not have the GP details or patients NHS number or are hand written.
 Any referrals received without these details will be rejected.

 What about funding?

 People who meet the criteria for a specialist assessment will have their communication aid assessment and any equipment identified at the end of the assessment funded by BCAS.

 To find out more about the criteria visit https://communicationmatters.org.uk/assessment-routes/

 Our service is nationally commissioned by NHS England, and the service specification can also be seen at https://www.england.nhs.uk/commissioning/wp-content/uploads/sites/12/2016/03/guid-comms-aac.pdf